ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 For example, [Adguard English filter](https://adguard.com/en/filters.html#english) contains ~50 styling filters, [Adguard Russian filter list](https://adguard.com/en/filters.html#russian) contains ~250 styling filters, etc. Note that often styling filters are used to foil anti-blocker mechanism on web pages.
 Given this, you may want to benefit from [Adguard's filter lists](https://adguard.com/en/filters.html):

 ![a](https://cloud.githubusercontent.com/assets/585534/16540886/2905a580-4042-11e6-9c68-7e18a645dea1.png)

+### Scriptlet injection filters

+    script:inject(...)

+This allows the injection of specific javascript code into pages.
+The `...` part is a token identifying a javascript resource from the [resource library](https://github.com/uBlockOrigin/uAssets/blob/master/filters/resources.txt).
+Keep in mind the resource library is completely under control of the uBO project, hence only javascript code vouched by uBO can be inserted into web pages, through the use of a valid resource token.

+Generic `script:inject` filters are ignored: those filters **must** be specific, i.e. they must apply to specific hostnames, e.g. `example.com##script:inject(yavli-defuser.js)`.

+### Sanitization filters

+The purpose of sanitization filters is to remove elements from a document _before_ it is parsed by the browser.

+Currently only supported on Firefox 57+.

+#### `:sanitize(...)`

+[to be done, above is operator currently used in prototype code]

+#### `script:contains(...)`

+uBO supports a special cosmetic filter which purpose is to prevent the execution of specific inline script tags in a main HTML document.
+See [_"Inline script tag filtering"_](https://github.com/gorhill/uBlock/wiki/Inline-script-tag-filtering) for further documentation.